jamesa08/MIDIAnimatorDocs/docs/source/general/animation_types.md

 # Animation Types (subject to change)

+Evaluate animation.
+Takes F. Parameters: Pass in a FCurve data object.

 Projectile animation.
 Pre-defined animation code that animates a projectile launching.

-String animation.
-Pre-defined animation code that animates a "bounce".
-Parameters: Pass in a FCurve data object.

 Hi-Hat animation.
 Pre-defined animation code that animates how a hi-hat moves.